-We’re Moving to the Now Experience Framework.
-Here’s Why:
+We’ve Moved to the Next Experience Framework.

 Intro To Developer Blog Series

 This Developer Blog Series is going to get extremely technical.
 It will not be loaded with any sort of sales or marketing jargon.
 This is our way of trying to give back to the ServiceNow developer community who have helped us to through the years get to this point.
 This first post will be our least technical post and will only go deeper from here.
 This is meant for developers.